AndrewCRMartin/backup/README.md

 Optionally, one or more `EXCLUDE` commands may be used to exclude patterns from the backup.
-This works in the same way as the `EXCLUDE` command in th `OPTIONS` section, but is restricted to this particular disk's backups.
+This works in the same way as the `EXCLUDE` command in the `OPTIONS` section, but is restricted to this particular disk's backups.

 **Note** The `DISK` command is used to specify a directory whose